 Volatility Levels in Online Slots

-A slot’s volatility level gives you an idea of how often you can expect to win and how large or small your payouts would be.
+A slot’s volatility level gives you an idea of how often you can expect to win and how large or small your payouts will be.
 In other words, volatility levels indicate the degree of risk associated with playing online slots for real money.

 It follows that knowing a slot’s volatility level gives players an approximate idea of what they can expect in terms of prize size and hit frequency.

-This information helps them make better-informed decisions when selecting slot releases based on personal style and bankroll size.
+This information helps them make better-informed decisions when selecting slot releases based on their personal style and bankroll size.
 Online slots are normally grouped into the following three categories depending on their volatility level.

 Factors That Can Help You Work Out Slot Volatility

-The examples we previously gave involved a very limited set of numbers so the standard deviation computations were rather simple.
+The examples we previously gave involved a very limited set of numbers, so the standard deviation computations were rather simple.
 Unfortunately, this is not the case when it comes to slots, which also happen to be some of the most volatile games you can possibly play at an online casino.

 Few software developers disclose the volatility of their slot releases to the public, with NetEnt being one example.
 With that said, players can determine the approximate volatility of slots by considering the factors listed below.

-Testing slots in demo mode with free credits can give you at least a vague idea about their volatility levels.
+Testing slots in demo mode with free credits can give you at least a vague idea of their volatility levels.
 You are most likely playing a high-volatility slot if the game consistently takes twenty or so rounds to pay out.